jimken123/mm/README.md

 * Orangeified it, of course.
 * I've simplified the menu nav bar to be more old-school - direct links, no if statements.
+* Removed a bunch of stuff I don't need.

 ## How to run locally